 The United States must be willing to work with other nations like Israel in order to stop violent Islamic extremists.
 We must defend our ally Israel, and I fully support its right to defend its people.
-To date, the United States has spent over $1 billion in support of Israel’s Iron Dome, a short-range anti-rocket system used to defend Israel from rocket attacks carried out by Hamas and other terrorist sponsored organizations.
+I have been a major proponent for the U.S. support of Israel's Iron Dome, a short-range anti-rocket system used to defend Israel from rocket attacks carried out by Hamas and other terrorist sponsored organizations.

-In 2012, former KBG officer and Prime Minister Vladmir Putin became President of Russia.
+In 2012, former KBG officer and Prime Minister Vladmir Putin once again became President of Russia.
 Since his succession to power, we have seen Putin’s use of bully tactics to expand Russia in the style of Cold War communists.
-Case in point: the Russian-led annexation of Crimea (which had been located in the Ukrainian territory) back in 2014.
-This was an illegal and provocative act of war, and yet we saw President Obama fail to stand up to Putin.
+Case in point: the Russian-led annexation of Crimea (which is sovereign Ukrainian territory) back in 2014.

-In recent days we have seen an increasingly aggressive China, what with the Chinese expansion in the South China Sea, dangerous intercepts of U.S. Navy aircraft operating in international airspace by Chinese fighter jets, and Chinese cyber-attacks against sensitive U.S. government databases.
+In the last few years we have seen an increasingly aggressive China, what with the Chinese expansion in the South China Sea, dangerous intercepts of U.S. Navy aircraft operating in international airspace by Chinese fighter jets, and Chinese cyber-attacks against sensitive U.S. government databases.
 It’s clear that China is seeking to expand its territorial claims – in violation of international law – and challenge American influence in the region.
-And America must keep its eye on the situation and retain our competitive edge.
+America must keep its eye on the situation and retain our edge.
 The world cannot doubt our strength and resolve.